 Schedules have finally slowed down for our family a bit.
 It has been nice to be back into the routine of school.
-I’ve gotten a lot of reading done in the past four weeks, finishing six books and nearing completion of several others.
+I’ve gotten a lot of reading done in the past four weeks, finishing six books (including Ray Comforts’s How to Battle Depression) and nearing completion of several others.
 Here are my impressions of the titles I read in September:

 How to Battle Depression and Suicidal Thoughts by Ray Comfort